NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   =============================================================  ========  =========  =================================  ========  ========  =======================================================================

   .. [#] ResidentialFacilityType choices are "single-family detached", "single-family attached", or "apartment unit".
-         For ENERGY STAR and DENH (formerly ZERH), "single-family detached" and "single-family attached" may only be used for SF versions and "apartment unit" may only be used for MF versions.
+         For ENERGY STAR and DENH, "single-family detached" and "single-family attached" may only be used for SF versions and "apartment unit" may only be used for MF versions.

 .. _weather_station: